jjc0965/getting_and_cleaning_data/README.md

-TITLE: CODEBOOK for Coursera Getting and Cleaning Data Course Project - Describes Variables
+TITLE: README for Coursera Getting and Cleaning Data Course Project - Describes Variables

 "activity_labels" imports the different types of activities (6 different types) into R.